alejandro-angulo/dotfiles/README.md

 | `vim`           | text editor                                    |
 | `zsh`           | z shell                                        |

+### git

+The git configuration includes integration with [delta](https://github.com/dandavison/delta).
+As long a delta is available in `$PATH`, it should just work without any extra configuration.

 ### tmux

 I had to manually run `tmux source-file ~/.config/tmux/tmux.conf` to get the